Sothic cycle: Observational procedure and precession

 The Sothic cycle is a specific example of two cycles of differing length interacting to cycle together, here called a tertiary cycle.
 This is mathematically defined by the formula $\frac{1}{a} + \frac{1}{b} = \frac{1}{t}$ or half the harmonic mean.
 In the case of the Sothic cycle the two cycles are the Egyptian civil year and the Sothic year.

 The Sothic year is the length of time for the star Sirius to visually return to the same position in relation to the sun.
 Star years measured in this way vary due to axial precession, the movement of the Earth's axis in relation to the sun.

 The length of time for a star to make a yearly path can be marked when it rises to a defined altitude above a local horizon at the time of sunrise.
 This altitude does not have to be the altitude of first possible visibility, nor the exact position observed.
 Throughout the year the star will rise to whatever altitude was chosen near the horizon approximately four minutes earlier each successive sunrise.
 Eventually the star will return to the same relative location at sunrise, regardless of the altitude chosen.
 This length of time can be called an observational year.
 Stars that reside close to the ecliptic or the ecliptic meridian will – on average – exhibit observational years close to the sidereal year of 365.2564 days.
 The ecliptic and the meridian cut the sky into four quadrants.
 The axis of the earth wobbles around slowly moving the observer and changing the observation of the event.
 If the axis swings the observer closer to the event its observational year will be shortened.
 Likewise, the observational year can be lengthened when the axis swings away from the observer.
 This depends upon which quadrant of the sky the phenomenon is observed.

 The Sothic year is remarkable because its average duration happened to have been nearly exactly 365.25 days, in the early 4th millennium BCE before the unification of Egypt.
 The slow rate of change from this value is also of note.
 If observations and records could have been maintained during predynastic times the Sothic rise would optimally return to the same calendar day after 1461 calendar years.
 This value would drop to about 1456 calendar years by the Middle Kingdom.
 The value 1461 could also be maintained if the date of the Sothic rise were artificially maintained by moving the feast in celebration of this event one day every fourth year instead of rarely adjusting it according to observation.

-It has been noticed, and the Sothic cycle confirms, that Sirius does not move retrograde across the sky, like other stars, a phenomenon widely known as the precession of the equinox: